1965 Jaguar S-Type 3.8

 The MK II was based on the MKI, but the result was different in many ways, both aesthetically and mechanically.
-Improvements to the design and modern materials resulted in a reduced overall weight.
+Improvements in the design and modern materials resulted in a reduction of overall weight.
 The interior was completely redesigned but retained its luxury and elegance with such amenities as leather and wood veneer.
 The attention to detail both inside and out, only amplified the ambiance of sophistication.
 Leather seats continued to be standard until 1967 when Jaguar offered it as optional in an effort to reduce the cost of the vehicle.

 Under the hood was an XK engine, the same that had won at LeMans in 1951 and 1953.
 The XK engine was now enlarged to 3.8 liters producing around 220 horsepower.
 The engine continued to prove itself as a reliable and capable power plant.By Daniel Vaughan | Mar 2006

 he replacement for the first small unibody sedan, the 1955 Mark 1, the Mark II was an extremely elegant sedan that has been considered the most eye-catching, most compact Jaguar sedan ever.
 The Mark II featured a larger greenhouse, larger side and rear windows, an updated grille, fitted fog lamps, a wider rear track without the full fender skirts, and standard four-wheel disc brakes.
 Jaguar postwar saloons have always been denoted by Roman Numerals until the introduction of the XJ.
 The Mark 2 used Arabic Numerals denoted on the rear of the vehicle as 'MK 2'.

 The interior of the Mark II was truly a masterpiece with its beautiful walnut veneer dash, plush leather seats, and multiple gauges now placed in easy distance from the driver along with a row of toggle switches.
 The cabin space was updated with 18% more cabin glass area, which majorly improved the visibility.
 The Mark II had a wide windscreen thanks to new slender front pillars.
 The rear windows nearly wrapped around to the enlarged side windows now with the familiar Jaguar D-shape above the rear door and completely chromed frames for all of the side windows.
-The larger side, tail and fog lamps found a new home as a the radiator grille was updated.
+The larger side, tail, and fog lamps found a new home as the radiator grille was updated.
 A new heating system was added to the Mark II and ducted to the rear compartment.

 Powering the Mark II was the DOHC aluminum six-cylinder, in 2.4-liter, 3.4-liter and 3.8-liter displacement from the Mark I. The fast and capable Mark II had a top speed of 125 mph and had an estimated 210 horsepower.
-The saloon came with a 120 bhp, 210 bhp or 220 bhp Jaguar XK engine.
-The 3.8 engine is very similar to the unit used in the 3.8 E-Type and shared the same block, crank, connecting rods and pistons but had a different inlet manifold and carburetion, so it was 30 bhp less.
+The saloon came with a 120 bhp, 210 bhp, or 220 bhp Jaguar XK engine.
+The 3.8 engine is very similar to the unit used in the 3.8 E-Type and shared the same block, crank, connecting rods, and pistons but had a different inlet manifold and carburetion, so it was 30 bhp less.
 Compared to the straight ports of the E-Type configuration the head of the six-cylinder engine in the Mark II had curved ports.
 The 3.4- and 3.8-liter models were fitted with twin SU HD6 carburetors while the 2.4 was fitted with twin Solex carburetors.

-The transmission was typically a four-speed with overdrive though some Borg-Warner automatics were purchased, usually in the U.S. The Mark II featured independent suspension all around, and most of the models were constructed with wire wheels.
+The transmission was typically a four-speed with overdrive though some Borg-Warner automatics were purchased, usually, in the U.S. The Mark II featured independent suspension all around, and most of the models were constructed with wire wheels.
 Four-wheel disc brakes were standard and the 3.8-liter was supplied fitted with a limited-slip differential.
 The Mark II was more than 100 kg heavier than the 2.4 / 3.4 models.

 In 1961 The Motor magazine tested a 3.4-liter Mark II with automatic transmission and found it to have a top speed of 119.9 mph and the ability to accelerate from 0-60mph in just 11.9 seconds.
 The 3.8-liter car with the 220 bhp was found to have a top speed of 125 mph and could accelerate from 0-60mph in just 8.5 seconds.
 The Jaguar Mark II has a history of racing success in the European Touring Car Championship.

 A total of around 85,000 of the Jaguar MK II models were produced during its lifespan from 1959 to 1967.
-For the last twelve months of its production period the MK II was re-labeled Jaguar 240 and Jaguar 340.
+For the last twelve months of its production period, the MK II was re-labeled Jaguar 240 and Jaguar 340.

 The Mark II has been portrayed in the media as either the perfect vehicle to start a car chase in, or to apprehend the lawbreakers in.
-With a top speed of 125 mph the 3.8 liter model had room for up to five adults and was a popular getaway car choice.
+With a top speed of 125 mph, the 3.8-liter model had room for up to five adults and was a popular getaway car choice.
 The car was also employed by the police to patrol British motorways.
-Fictional TV detective Inspector Morse drove a Mark II with a 2.4 L engine, steel wheels and Everflex vinyl roof in his popular television series, which later sold for more than £100,000.
+Fictional TV detective Inspector Morse drove a Mark II with a 2.4 L engine, steel wheels, and Everflex vinyl roof in his popular television series, which later sold for more than £100,000.

 Output increased from 120 bhp at 5,750 rpm to 133 bhp at 5,500 rpm of the 240 engine.
 The torque was also increased and the engine now had a straight-port type cylinder head and twin HS6 SU carbs with a new inlet manifold.
 The 240 received an upgrade to a Borg-Warner 35 dual drive range instead of automatic transmission.
 The 340 now offered power steering by Marles Varamtic.

 The 2.4-liter model could go faster than 100 mph for the first time, which resulted in higher sales.
 The servicing intervals were increased from 2,000 miles to 3,000 miles and there was a bit of modification in the shaping of the rear body while slimmer bumpers and over-riders were fitted.
 Amble leather-like material and tufted carpet replaced the rich leather upholstery that had graced the earlier Mark 2.
 The front fog lamps were replaced with circular vents and optional fog lamps for the UK market.
 The price of the 240 was reduced in an effort to compete with the Rover 2000 TC.
-Total production of the 240 and 340 series totaled 7,246 units with 4,446 240's sold, 2,788 340 models and 12 380 models before the XJ6 was introduced in September of 1968.
+Total production of the 240 and 340 series totaled 7,246 units with 4,446 240's sold, 2,788 340 models, and 12 380 models before the XJ6 was introduced in September of 1968.

-Despite its hefty pricetag and rigorous maintenance schedule, the timeless MK II is quite a popular collectible today.
+Despite its hefty price tag and rigorous maintenance schedule, the timeless MK II is quite a popular collectible today.
 The bodylines of the Mark II (derived from the Mark I) proved to be the inspiration for the Jaguar S-Type introduced in 1999.
 Sources: